-Verbal Conduct: includes making or using derogatory comments, epithets, slurs or humor; verbal abuse of a sexual nature, graphic verbal commentaries about an individual’s body, sexually degrading words used to describe an individual, suggestive or obscene letters, notes, or invitations; or objectively offensive comments of a sexual nature, including persistent or pervasive sexually explicit statements, questions, jokes, or anecdotes.
+- Verbal Conduct: includes making or using derogatory comments, epithets, slurs, or humor; verbal abuse of a sexual nature, graphic verbal commentaries about an individual’s body; sexually degrading words used to describe an individual; suggestive or obscene letters, notes, or invitations; or objectively offensive comments of a sexual nature, including persistent or pervasive sexually explicit statements, questions, jokes, or anecdotes.

-Visual Conduct: includes leering, making sexual gestures, displaying of suggestive objects or pictures, cartoons, or posters in a public space or forum; or severe, persistent, or pervasive visual displays of suggestive, erotic, or degrading sexually oriented images that are not pedagogically appropriate.
+- Visual Conduct: includes leering, making sexual gestures, displaying of suggestive objects or pictures, cartoons, or posters in a public space or forum; or severe, persistent, or pervasive visual displays of suggestive, erotic, or degrading sexually oriented images that are not pedagogically appropriate.

-Written conduct: includes letters, notes or electronic communications containing comments, words, or images described above.
+- Written conduct: includes letters, notes, or electronic communications containing comments, words, or images described above.

-A number of different acts fall into the category of sexual misconduct including sexual assault, non-consensual sexual contact, sexual exploitation and stalking.
+A number of different acts fall into the category of sexual misconduct, including sexual assault, non-consensual sexual contact, sexual exploitation, and stalking.

-Sexual assault: any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.
+- Sexual assault: any sexual act directed against another person without consent of the victim, including instances where the victim is incapable of giving consent.

-Non-consensual sexual contact: Having sexual contact with another individual by force or threat of force, without the individual’s affirmative consent or when the individual is incapacitated.
+- Non-consensual sexual contact: Having sexual contact with another individual by force or threat of force without the individual’s affirmative consent or when the individual is incapacitated.

-Sexual exploitation: occurs when an individual takes non-consensual or abusive sexual advantage of another for one’s own advantage or benefit, or to benefit or advantage anyone other than the one being exploited.
+- Sexual exploitation: occurs when an individual takes non-consensual or abusive sexual advantage of another for one’s own advantage or benefit or to benefit or advantage anyone other than the one being exploited.

-Stalking: occurs when a person engages in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others or suffer substantial emotional distress.
+- Stalking: occurs when a person engages in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others or suffer substantial emotional distress.

 - It is not your fault.

-- Provide detailed information such as a description of the individual(s) involved, incident location, time incident occurred, and details about the incident.
+- Provide detailed information such as a description of the individual(s) involved, incident location, the time the incident occurred, and details about the incident.
 Campus Security will assist any reporting party in notifying law enforcement authorities.

 - Learn more about the procedures.
 Details about the initiation of informal or formal procedures can be found for law school constituencies in the following publications:

-Any conduct which is a violation of local, state or federal law and which occurs on the law school campus will be referred to the appropriate law enforcement agency having criminal jurisdiction.
-Southwestern will assist any student, faculty or staff member with notifying the LAPD.
+Any conduct which is a violation of local, state, or federal law and which occurs on the law school campus will be referred to the appropriate law enforcement agency having criminal jurisdiction.
+Southwestern will assist any student, faculty, or staff member with notifying the LAPD.

 Students, faculty, or staff who have been victims of a sexual offense may also seek assistance from the following community support and counseling centers:

-Santa Monica UCLA Medical Center: (310) 319-4000
+- Santa Monica UCLA Medical Center: (310) 319-4000

 - Violence Intervention Program (24 Hours): (323) 221-4134, (323) 409-3800, (323) 409-5086

-East Los Angeles Women’s Center (24 Hours): (800) 585-6231
+- East Los Angeles Women’s Center (24 Hours): (800) 585-6231

-Peace Over Violence: (213) 626-3393
+- Peace Over Violence: (213) 626-3393

-The Jeanne Clery Disclosure of Campus Security Act Policy and Campus Crime Statistics Act requires that law school students, faculty and staff be advised how to obtain registered sex offender information.
-This information is available three ways: 1) Police and Sheriff’s Departments may notify residents or businesses of a nearby “high risk” or “serious” sex offender; 2) individuals may view the information at most local law enforcement agencies, with 21 LAPD locations where the information may be obtained 24 hours/day by calling (213) 485-2121; the Los Angeles County Sheriff’s Department website (http://www.lasd.org) has a link entitled “Sexual Offender (Megan’s Law)” that contains information regarding sexual offenders; or 3) individuals may call 1-800-448-3000.
+The Jeanne Clery Disclosure of Campus Security Act Policy and Campus Crime Statistics Act requires that law school students, faculty, and staff be advised how to obtain registered sex offender information.
+This information is available three ways: 1) Police and Sheriff’s departments may notify residents or businesses of a nearby “high risk” or “serious” sex offender; 2) individuals may view the information at most local law enforcement agencies, with 21 LAPD locations where the information may be obtained 24 hours/day by calling (213) 485-2121; the Los Angeles County Sheriff’s Department website (http://www.lasd.org) has a link titled “Sexual Offender (Megan’s Law)” that contains information regarding sexual offenders; or 3) individuals may call 1-800-448-3000.
 The Megan's Law website at http://www.meganslaw.ca.gov is another resource for sex offender information in California.
 It is illegal under California law to use any disclosed public information to commit a crime against any registrant or to engage in illegal discrimination or harassment against any registrant.

-Alcohol or drug abuse in the law school community are detrimental to an effective academic program, academic or work performance, residential life and institutional reputation.
+Alcohol or drug abuse in the law school community is detrimental to an effective academic program, academic or work performance, residential life, and institutional reputation.
 Further, such abuse is detrimental to the health and safety of students, faculty, staff, and visitors to the campus.
 Southwestern, as a recipient of federal funds, is subject to the Drug-Free Schools and Campuses Act (34CFR Part 86) which requires the adoption and implementation of a program to prevent the use and abuse of alcohol and illegal drugs by students, faculty, and staff.
 Southwestern's substance abuse program includes educating the law school community on substance abuse through presentations and publications.
 The Administrative Services Office may be contacted for publications and other information about substance abuse.

 TREATMENT AND COUNSELING

-RULES GOVERNING THE POSSESSION, USE OR SALE OF ALCOHOL AND ILLEGAL DRUGS ON SOUTHWESTERN PREMISES OR AT SOUTHWESTERN SPONSORED EVENTS
+RULES GOVERNING THE POSSESSION, USE, OR SALE OF ALCOHOL AND ILLEGAL DRUGS ON SOUTHWESTERN PREMISES OR AT SOUTHWESTERN-SPONSORED EVENTS

-Southwestern has established the following rules governing the possession, use and sale of alcoholic beverages and illegal drugs on the law school campus or at Southwestern activities:
+Southwestern has established the following rules governing the possession, use, and sale of alcoholic beverages and illegal drugs on the law school campus or at Southwestern activities:

 - Any unlawful possession, use, or distribution of alcohol or drugs on Southwestern premises or at any Southwestern sponsored activity is prohibited.